HOsthzn/Retry/README.md

 A retry strategy is a technique for handling transient failures, which are temporary and typically resolve themselves without any intervention.
 These types of failures can occur for various reasons, including network issues, resource contention, or temporary unavailability of an external service.

-As a C#, VB.Net, JavaScript and/or T-SQL developer, it's important to implement a retry strategy in your code because it can help ensure the reliability and availability of your application.
+As a developer, it's important to implement a retry strategy in your code because it can help ensure the reliability and availability of your application.
 Without a retry strategy, your application may fail when it encounters a transient failure and may not recover without manual intervention.
 This can result in downtime or data loss, leading to a negative user experience and potentially damaging your reputation.

 By implementing a retry strategy, you can mitigate the impact of transient failures by automatically retrying failed operations, thus increasing the chances of success on subsequent attempts.
 This can help to ensure that your application continues to run smoothly and that your users receive the expected level of service, even in the face of temporary failures.